Skip to Content

 Why do you need a new remote when you already have your smart TV remote?
 The Roku remote does not have many complicated buttons: it has a simple design and a few purposeful buttons.

 But you know what else?
-The latest Roku models come with a remote that allows users to access content with voice commands like Alexa.
+Most Roku models come with a remote that allows users to access content with voice commands.

 Using the Roku Voice Remote Pro, you can adjust or mute the volume level and boot your TV with voice control.
 Let’s not forget about the fantastic private listening and hands-free voice control features it has.

-I bet you’re wondering if there is a big difference between a smart TV and a Roku Tv.
-Yes, a Roku Tv is much better than a smart TV.
+Yes, a Roku TV is much better than a smart TV.
+I bet you’re wondering if there is a big difference between a smart TV and a Roku TV.

-A Roku Tv uses streaming media player technology from the Roku manufacturer.
+A Roku TV uses streaming media player technology from the Roku manufacturer.
 So if you buy a Roku TV, you do not need to buy a Roku device.
-On the other hand, you might need to buy a streaming device if you have a smart TV.
+And in which points a Roku is superior to a smart TV OS has already been mentioned above.

 The point?
 You should buy a Roku TV because it has far much better functionality and features than smart TVs.
 The surprising thing is that most Roku TVs are cheaper than smart TVs.